campworkcoeman/campworkcoeman.org/cub-scouts/cub-resident-camp.md

 ---

 <div class="alert alert-info">
-<a href="http://www.ctrivers.org/Event.aspx?id=13038">Click here</a> to visit the Connecticut Rivers Council website to sign your son up for Cub Scout Resident Camp at Camp Workcoeman.
+<a href="http://www.ctrivers.org/Event.aspx?id=13038">Click here</a> to visit the council website to sign your son up for Cub Scout Resident Camp at Camp Workcoeman.
 Sign up today!
 </div>

 ### August 7--12, 2016